jacobmoroni/ubuntu_hacks/README.md

 * `htop` --show processor and memory usage
 * `scp username@ip:path/to/file/ /path/to/destination` --copy a file from SSH to local
 * `scp /path/to/file username@ip:/path/to/destination` --copy a file from local to SSH
+* `grep -rnw '/path/to/somewhere/' -e 'pattern'` --search for 'pattern' in files inside '/path/to/somewhere'.
+  *  `-r` or `-R` is recursive,
+  *  `-n` is line number, and
+  *  `-w` stands for match the whole word.
+  *  `-l` (lower-case L) can be added to just give the file name of matching files.
+    Along with these, `--exclude`, `--include`, `--exclude-dir` flags could be used for efficient searching:

+  * This will only search through those files which have .c or .h extensions:
+    `grep --include=\*.{c,h} -rnw '/path/to/somewhere/' -e "pattern"`
+  * This will exclude searching all the files ending with .o extension:
+    `grep --exclude=*.o -rnw '/path/to/somewhere/' -e "pattern"`
+  * For directories it's possible to exclude a particular directory(ies) through `--exclude-dir` parameter.
+For example, this will exclude the dirs dir1/, dir2/ and all of them matching `*.dst/`:

+    `grep --exclude-dir={dir1,dir2,*.dst} -rnw '/path/to/somewhere/' -e "pattern"`

+  more details can be found [here](https://stackoverflow.com/questions/16956810/how-do-i-find-all-files-containing-specific-text-on-linux "https://stackoverflow.com/questions/16956810/how-do-i-find-all-files-containing-specific-text-on-linux")

 ### General Ubuntu stuff
 ***